Nick-Leon-342/Wuerflii-Backend/README.md

-# Kniffel - Backend
+# Wuerflii - Backend
 ___

 Use `npm run backend` to start the dev-server.

 Don't forget to set .env file.
 For some explanation or a template look at .env.sample.
-You could add a docker-compose file like this:
+You could add a docker compose file like this:

 ```
-version: '3.8'

 services:
-  kniffel-backend:
+  wuerflii-backend:
-    container_name: kniffel-backend
+    container_name: wuerflii-backend
     restart: unless-stopped
     build:
       context: .